Members of the SPOR Evidence Alliance (hereafter, the Alliance) will have access to the following benefits:

 - Opportunity to participate in the yearly Seed Grant competitions to support the conception of projects by trainees and junior researchers

-Individuals may apply to join the Alliance if they fall under one of the four membership types defined below:
+Individuals must register to join the Alliance in one of the four membership types defined below:

-- Knowledge user: An individual who is likely to use research findings to make informed decisions about health policies, programs and/or practices (e.g. clinical practice guideline producers, policy-makers, professional organizations, and healthcare managers).
+- Knowledge user: A knowledge user is an individual who is likely to use Alliance research findings to make informed decisions about health policies, programs and/or practices (e.g., clinical practice guideline developer, policy-maker, health system manager, patient)

-- Researcher: An individual who is autonomous regarding their research activities and has an academic or research appointment (e.g. Scientist, Professor).
+- Researcher: A researcher is an individual who is autonomous regarding their research activities and has an academic or research appointment (e.g., scientist, assistant professor, professor, lecturer)

-- Trainee: A graduate student or post-doctoral fellow who is developing their research skills and works under the formal supervision of an independent researcher.
-Trainees must also be working under or mentored by a researcher who is a current member of the Alliance to apply.
+- Trainee: A research trainee is an individual who is enhancing their research skills through actual involvement in research and who works under the formal supervision of an independent researcher (e.g., graduate student, post-doctoral fellow, clinical fellow at an academic/research institution).
+Trainees must also be working under or mentored by a researcher who is a current member of the Alliance to register.

-The following information must be included with the application form:
+The following information must be included with to complete your registration:

 - Full Curriculum Vitae (CV), including publication list (required for Researcher and Trainee applicants) or a Resume outlining relevant experience (required for Patient Partner and Knowledge User applicants)

 - A 1-page letter of motivation describing what you hope to gain from and bring to the Alliance (e.g. area of research expertise, etc.)